8.1 – Understanding the gimmicks of Insurance

 They make provisions for allopathic treatments and other alternatives that don’t qualify as such.
 Think — Ayurveda, Homeopathy, Unani and Siddha.
-And while several insurance companies do cover these treatments now, you should know a few things about this seeming benefit.
+And while several insurance companies cover these treatments now, you should know a few things about this seeming benefit.

 Often people conflate wellness therapies with legitimate treatments since the line is so blurry in this domain.
-A few facilities aren’t equipped to deal with hospitalisations, and insurance companies rarely pay these claims.
+A few facilities aren’t equipped to deal with hospitalizations, and insurance companies rarely pay these claims.
 So while the feature may not be a gimmick per se, you’d have a tough job convincing insurance companies to pay for these treatments anyhow.

 Verdict: Slightly Gimmicky

 8.4 – Restoration Benefit

 The original use case for the restoration benefit was honestly stellar.
 People who bought a family floater plan often moaned about the lack of protection they received whilst subscribing to such policies.
 And you could see why they had a grouse.
 When you’re a family of 4 living together in the same household, the risks are often correlated.
 If covid affects an individual in the family, it might affect everyone involved.
 If you’re involved in an accident, it’s likely to have your family and kids alongside you.
 When tragic events transpire, you may have to witness multiple hospitalizations simultaneously, and a single cover may not cut it.